-Driving Under the Influence (DUI) and Operating a Vehicle Impaired (OVI) are serious criminal charges in Ohio.
+Driving Under the Influence (DUI) and Operating a Vehicle while Impaired (OVI) are serious criminal charges in Ohio.
 While OVI is the “official” term in Ohio, both terms are used interchangeably and concern driving under the influence of alcohol, drugs, or both, or with a prohibited level of either.
-For alcohol, OVI is driving with a blood alcohol content (BAC) between .08% and .17%.
+For alcohol, OVI is driving while impaired or with a blood alcohol content (BAC) of .08% or more.

-Before we go further, let’s review all the acronyms related to driving intoxicated, impaired, or under the influence.
+Before we go further, let’s go over all the acronyms related to driving intoxicated, impaired, or under the influence.
 The acronym will vary by state, but they all refer to the same offense.

 - DUII – driving under the influence of intoxicants